TimoJammes/Flabby_Bird/README.md

 ## 5️⃣Install Pygame

 Ensure the python module **Pygame** is installed on your computer by typing the appropriate following command in your Terminal:
+(It is recommended to create a virtual environment for the project.)

 **Windows:**
 ```bash